-Thomson Reuters Foundation in partnership with the African Centre for Media Excellence is looking for journalists based anywhere in Africa who are motivated to understand how their country could be losing money via illicit means.
+Thomson Reuters Foundation is looking for journalists based anywhere in Africa who are motivated to understand how their country could be losing money via illicit means.

 Wealth of Nations is a long-term engagement, and journalists who take part must commit to all elements of the scheme, signing an agreement to this effect.
 These elements include:

 - Intensive training on reporting illicit finance taking place online between 25 October – Friday, 12 November 2021

 - The production of stories on illicit financial flows

 - A mentoring support scheme that will help produce these stories, between 23 November – 13 December 2021